envoyproxy/envoy-filter-example/README.md

 ## How it works

-The [Envoy repository](https://github.com/envoyproxy/envoy/) will be downloaded as an .zip via bazel's `http_archive`.
+The [Envoy repository](https://github.com/envoyproxy/envoy/) will be downloaded as a .zip via bazel's `http_archive`.
 The [`WORKSPACE`](WORKSPACE) file maps the `@envoy` repository to this local path.

 The [`source/BUILD`](source/BUILD) file introduces a new Envoy static binary target, `envoy`,